Fatin Shidqia: Performances on X Factor Indonesia

 After winning the first season of X Factor Indonesia, Fatin's winner single, "Aku Memilih Setia", was released digitally via iTunes.
 After release, the song debuted at number one on the iTunes Charts Indonesia.
 Fatin also appeared in an Indosat IM3 commercial.
-Fatin also the one and only girl with Hijab, who became cover for Indonesian magazines, "HAI".
+Fatin is also the one and only girl with a Hijab, who became the cover for the Indonesian magazine, "HAI".
 On 15 July 2013, Fatin was selected clothing line, "Rabbani", to become their brand ambassador and on the same day, Fatin released her second single titled "KekasihMu".
-This song was available in compilation album "The Best of Islamic Music Vol.2" with Maher Zain and Sandhy Sondoro.
-On 24 August 2013, Fatin with Novita Dewi performed in RCTI's 24th anniversary television special, X Factor Around the World, along with Samantha Jade, Jahméne Douglas, The Collective, and Melanie Amaro.
-Fatin performed her X Factor winner's single, "Aku Memilih Setia", "Payphone" as a duet with The Collective and then singing "The World's Greatest" duet with Melanie Amaro.
+This song was available in the compilation album "The Best of Islamic Music Vol.2" with Maher Zain and Sandhy Sondoro.
+On 24 August 2013, Fatin with Novita Dewi performed in RCTI's 24th-anniversary television special, X Factor Around the World, along with Samantha Jade, Jahméne Douglas, The Collective, and Melanie Amaro.
+Fatin performed her X Factor winner's single, "Aku Memilih Setia", and "Payphone" as a duet with The Collective and then sang "The World's Greatest" duet with Melanie Amaro.

-On 25 August 2013, Fatin held mini concert in Bandung, West Java, entitled "Fatin Shidqia Live Charity Concert" at Tennis Indoor Bikasoga.
+On 25 August 2013, Fatin held a mini-concert in Bandung, West Java, entitled "Fatin Shidqia Live Charity Concert" at Tennis Indoor Bikasoga.
 That show was sponsored by "Rabbani", "Rumah Yatim", "Rumah Cinta", and "Horison Hotel".
-It was reported that some of the profits would donate to orphan.
+It was reported that some of the profits would be donated to orphans.